Skip to main content

 The O-Level track is not a consolation prize — it provides structured preparation, multiple pathway options, and the same university qualifications as IP, with additional flexibility that IP does not offer.

-Whether your child is preparing for secondary school selection, navigating the O-Level curriculum, or considering IP options, book a $18 trial class for an honest assessment of where support would help most, or WhatsApp us with any questions.
+Whether your child is preparing for secondary school selection, navigating the O-Level curriculum, or considering IP options, book a free trial class (usually $18) for an honest assessment of where support would help most, or WhatsApp us with any questions.

 Common Questions About the Integrated Programme